• Skip to primary navigation

 • In a large bowl or stand mixer, beat the butter until soft.
 Add the half the icing sugar, Oreo crumbs and milk, then beat together.

 • Add the remaining icing sugar, Oreo crumbs and milk.
 Beat until smooth.
-If the frosting is too stiff, add a tablespoon of whole milk and mix.
+If the frosting is too stiff, add a tbsp of whole milk and mix.

 • To assemble the cake: If transporting the cake you can ice in the pan.
 Spoon the frosting over the top of the cake.